 Unique Ideas to Make a Great Auction of Promises

 If you want to smash your fundraising goals and get your donors excited about the prizes they’re bidding for, look at our unique ideas for promises at your nonprofit’s charity auction.

 - A day with a local journalist to learn about your area

 - Classes and conferences for individuals with experts and influencers

-- A round of golf
+- A round of golf with a golf pro

 - A family portrait